relizaio/reliza-cli/README.md

 - **--project** - flag to denote UUID of specific Project or Product, UUID must be obtained from (Reliza Hub)[https://relizahub.com] (required).
 - **--branch** - flag to denote required branch of chosen Project or Product (required).
 - **--env** - flag to denote environment to which release approvals should match.
 Environment can be one of: DEV, BUILD, TEST, SIT, UAT, PAT, STAGING, PRODUCTION.
 If not supplied, latest release will be returned regardless of approvals (optional).
+- **--tagkey** - flag to denote tag key to use as a selector for artifact (optional, if provided tagval flag must also be supplied).
+Note that currently only single tag is supported.
+- **--tagkey** - flag to denote tag value to use as a selector for artifact (optional, if provided tagkey flag must also be supplied).